southwick-associates/salicprep/github_vignettes/r-on-server.md

 1. The first element of the vector returned by `.libPaths()` represents the default package installation location (e.g., if you run `install.packages()`).
 This user library is a place for packages that only you have access to, and you are welcome to install any packages you want here.

 2. The second element represents the system library (i.e., those that come with the base R installation).
-You shouldn't install packages here (although this shouldn't happen by default).
+You shouldn't install packages here (although this shouldn't occur by default).

 ### Renv Project Libraries